Going global? The Do's and Don’ts of digital marketing.

 Glossaries are a must

-I amazed by the number of businesses who do not have a glossary of terms that can be used as a template for their foreign copywriters.
-Referring to the website in different languages is time consuming and not always useful especially if you have to think of new terms.
+I am amazed by the number of businesses that do not have a glossary of terms that can be used as a template for their foreign copywriters.
+Referring to the website in different languages is time-consuming and not always useful, especially if you have to think of new terms.
 I had to create a number of glossaries for clients first thing in order to ensure a seamless and coherent solution to transcreation when it comes to content and product copy.
-Always make sure your foreign copywriters have access or create glossaries that can be edited as they go.
+Always make sure your foreign copywriters have access to or create glossaries that can be edited as they go.

 Imagery cannot go global

-Customers wherever they are need to identify to a business in order to buy a product.
+Customers, wherever they are, need to identify with a business in order to buy a product.

 They need to feel that a company cares and understands them.
-Speaking globish, writing copy more suited to a literary review or using pictures of English towns won’t seduce potential customers abroad.
+Speaking globish, writing copy more suited to a literary review, or using pictures of English towns won’t seduce potential customers abroad.
 They’ll quickly see through you and won’t buy.
-I know of too many disastrous CRM campaigns, awful translations and unsuitable products.
-They make entertaining tales but remain bad business decisions.
+I know of too many disastrous CRM campaigns, awful translations, and unsuitable products.
+They make entertaining tales, but they remain bad business decisions.